orbitalquark/textadept/docs/manual.md

     if not CURSES then
       view:set_theme('light', {font = 'Monospace', size = 12})
+      -- You can alternatively use the following to keep the default theme:
+      -- view:set_theme{font = 'Monospace', size = 12}
     end

     -- Color Java class names black instead of the default yellow.